W-L/fedflow/README.md

 It installs these dependencies:

-- python and the environment mentioned above
+- python and a venv to run the programs
+- the featurecloud controller
 - docker (used by featurecloud)

-There's also a short script specifically for biosphere VMs (which already have python and docker installed).
+There's also a shorter script specifically for biosphere VMs (which already have python and docker installed).

-## Usage

-# TODO
+## TODO

-write two interface scripts
-- one for the api alone
-- one for fedsim itself
-- i.e. have a behaviour switch in the argparser (subprogram or whatever it's called)
+describe the usage of the 2 entry poin scripts

 currently experiencing multiple issues with FC apps: